-- we can expect increased rainfall variability and an increase in average temperatures. - rainfall will decline, which means there will be less water in rivers and it will take longer to recharge groundwater aquifers. - total precipitation may increase, but it will all fall within a shorter period of time and annual dry spells will be longer - Higher temperatures will increase the amount of water plants require for growth. - We need to store more water, not just for irrigation, but also for domestic, industrial and environmental uses (IWMI Water Figures Newsletter, 2009).
+- we can expect increased rainfall variability and an increase in average temperatures. - rainfall will decline, which means there will be less water in rivers and it will take longer to recharge groundwater aquifers. - total precipitation may increase, but it will all fall within a shorter period of time and annual dry spells will be longer - Higher temperatures will increase the amount of water plants require for growth. - We need to store more water, not just for irrigation, but also for domestic, industrial and environmental uses - an obvious response to increased climate variability due to CC is to store water in wet periods for use in dry periods